org-roam/org-roam/README.md

 for non-hierarchical note-taking.
 It should also work as a plug-and-play solution for anyone already using Org-mode for their personal wiki.

+- **Private and Secure**: Edit your personal wiki completely offline, entirely in your control.
+Encrypt your notes with GPG.
+Take lasting notes in plain-text.
+- **Networked Thought**: Connect notes and thoughts together with ease using backlinks.
+Discover surprising and previously unseen connections in your notes with the built-in graph visualization.
+- **Extensible and Powerful**: Leverage Emacs' fantastic text-editing interface, and the mature Emacs and Org-mode ecosystem of packages.
+- **Free and Open Source**: Org-roam is licensed under the GNU General Public License version 3 or later.

 <p align="center">
   <img src="https://www.orgroam.com/img/screenshot.png" alt="Org-roam Screenshot" width="738">
 </p>